 Rental Housing Journal

 Property managers are often confused and seeking to better understand how to handle the issues of legal marijuana and medical marijuana when it comes to tenants and rental housing in their states.

 Laws are changing all the time in many states, just as California did on January 1, 2018, as voters approve different levels of permission when it comes to marijuana.
 This leaves property managers trying to figure out what should be in their leases around the issue.

 You may be able to ban smoking, but do you really know what your tenants are eating or growing in their apartments?
 Do you really want to know if they are good paying tenants?

-Rental Housing Journal did a recent interview with Seattle, Washington attorney Bret Sachter, an expert in tracking the progression and transformation of marijuana laws, to discuss some common questions property managers have about marijuana and tenants.
+Rental Housing Journal did an interview with Seattle, Washington attorney Bret Sachter, an expert in tracking the progression and transformation of marijuana laws, to discuss some common questions property managers have about marijuana and tenants.

 “I’ve been asked this a lot,” Sachter said, “but it does not come up as often as you might think.
 The overarching issue here is that, with few exceptions, people can do what they want to protect their property, even if the prohibited behavior is not illegal.
 You can prohibit smoking, prohibit pets, but with marijuana it’s much easier because it is federally illegal.
 So you can pretty much prohibit it if you want to no matter what, even medical marijuana,” Sachter said.